MacaqueNet/MacaqueNet.github.io/pathogens.md

 	<h3>Dr Nick Fountain-Jones</h3>
 	<p><strong>Research Fellow</strong> at the University of Tasmania</p>
 	<p><em>"I am a disease ecologist at the University of Tasmania in the School of Natural Sciences.
 My research leveragess computational techniques to help untangle disease ecology in wildlife, humans and livestock.
 In particular, I utilize cutting-edge advances in network science, genomics and interpretable machine learning to help understand transmission and exposure risk as well as microbial assembly.
-The majority of my work involves viruses, but I work on a variety of other diseases from Lyme disease to Tasmanian devil facial tumour disease. "</em></p>
+The majority of my work involves viruses, but I work on a variety of other diseases from Lyme disease to Tasmanian devil facial tumour disease."</em></p>
 </div>